jamesjarvis/jamesjarvis.io/content/posts/on-buying-a-house/index.md

 Chances are that if you found a place within your budget, as I did, you have a lot of refurbishment / renovation to do.

 Even if it doesn't _need_ renovation, I'd recommend leaving your mark at least.

+As of writing this post, I'm in this stage.
+All I can say for now is, make sure you budget for it!

 Good luck!